 But the truth is that abortion does not solve a problem.

 Help changes it, counseling changes it, an open ear changes it.
 An operation that ends the existence of an adolescent child in the womb only creates another problem.
 Like any operation, abortion has risks for the mother that can threaten her health or her life.

 Abortion is just one of many ways that an unplanned pregnant woman can deny.
 She can choose her child and raise it herself.
 She can give her child up for adoption and give a new life to couples with an unheard-of desire to have children.
 She can go to a councelling centre where she can find help and support.

-An unintentionally pregnant woman does not have to undergo surgery at the treatment table for several hours or swallow a pill that causes her to bleed painfully.
+An unintentionally pregnant woman does not have to undergo surgery at the treatment table or swallow a pill that causes her to bleed painfully.
 There are people out there who want to be there for her.
 Want to listen to her.
 Help her discover new ways and concepts of life that involve her child.
 What is stopping her from going down these paths?
 It is possible that in our discourse about unplanned and difficult pregnancies there is a lack of experience reports from women who have chosen the other in a comparable situation.
 A way in which she and the child experience life together.
 Sharing it and enriching each other.
 This path is often very difficult.
 If not even laboriously.
 Abortion here simply seems to be the quicker option to get rid of a problem.
 But it is forgotten that a new person is never the problem.
 The problem is rather the circumstances in which we find ourselves.
 A new person, on the other hand, may even be able to solve such problems with his individual perspective and create new, better circumstances.

 Abortion is not a solution and life is not a problem.